CyberFlameGO/svnpython/Doc/library/re.rst

    >>> displaymatch(pair.match("354aa"))     # Pair of aces.
    "<Match: '354aa', groups=('a',)>"

-To find out what card the pair consists of, one could use the :meth:`~MatchObject.group` method of :class:`MatchObject` in the following
+To find out what card the pair consists of, one could use the :func:`group` method of :class:`MatchObject` in the following manner:
-manner:

 .. doctest::